The Relationship between Asbestos and Mesothelioma

 Whether or not you are entitled to compensation specifically from one of these funds, you are still entitled to compensation.
 However, it is important to understand that there is a statute of limitations on how long you have to file a claim.
 Additionally, you may not have to file a lawsuit to receive the money you have coming, it is not taxable, and it will not reduce other benefits you are already receiving.

 Our expert legal team at Shea Law Group can help you attain the compensation you are entitled to.
 A diagnosis of mesothelioma is devastating, and treatment can run upwards of a million dollars.
 That is why it is so important to understand your rights.
-If you or a loved one has been diagnosed with mesothelioma, call us at (888)-979-9320 and let us help you collect the settlement you deserve.
+If you or a loved one has been diagnosed with mesothelioma, call our Chicago Workers Compensation Lawyer at (773)-365-0040 and let us help you collect the settlement you deserve.
 You will never incur a fee unless we win your case.